Bombay Cat Breed: Personality & Facts

 Coat

-Bombay Cat Breed Care
+Breed Care

 Health Problems

 A common health issue with this cat breed is sinus problems and runny noses.
 A cat with sinus problems will often swipe at their face and have a loss of appetite.
 You may notice nasal discharge, sneezing, and labored breathing.
 You should get your Bombay fixed at five to nine months old since this cat breed can reach sexual maturity as early as five months.
-Craniofacial defect is a common condition in Burmese cats.
+The craniofacial defect is a common condition in Burmese cats.
 This is a deformed head that leads to kittens being euthanized.

 Children & Other Pets

-The Bombay is an adaptable cat that gets along with the whole family.
-This includes both children and dogs!
-Always make sure to supervise your Bombay when it's playing with other pets or kids to ensure that everyone is getting along and nobody is roughhousing.
+Bombay is an adaptable cat that gets along with the whole family—including children and dogs!
+Always supervise your Bombay when it's playing with your dog, other pets, or kids to ensure that everyone is getting along and nobody is roughhousing.
 While they're usually pretty easy-going with new humans, you may notice that your Bombay is not too keen on new cats in the home.

-Bombays can be a little territorial with their house and family, although they're not too aggressive about it — they just want to be the boss.
-Give them a tall cat tree to let your regal black leopard reign your home from above.
+Bombays can be a little territorial with their house and family, although they're not too aggressive about it — they want to be the boss.
+Please give them a tall cat tree to let your regal black leopard reign your home from above.

 Nutrition

-Like all other cat breeds, the Bombay should be fed a commercial cat food that contains a named protein source (think chicken, lamb, or salmon) as well as the proper amount of taurine.
+Like all other cat breeds, Bombay should be fed a commercial cat food containing a named protein source (think chicken, lamb, or salmon) and the proper amount of taurine.
 This is an essential amino acid that keeps your Bombay active and their coat shiny.
+This cat breed is known to develop slower than most other breeds of cats.
+They may not reach full maturity until they are two years old.
+Make sure they are being provided the proper nutrients as a kitten to support their growth.

+Bombay's have a few nicknames.
+The author of The Ultimate Guide to Cat Breeds, Louisa Somerville, called Bombay cats "patent-leather kids with new-penny eyes."
+The Bombay is also called the "Velcro cat" because of its desire for attention.
 And we don't just mean the Bombay will want to hang out in the same room as you.
-They want to be in the same bed, usually under the covers!
-They're often found curled up inside piles of laundry or under blankets — and they especially love it if you're there in the thick of it with them.
+Bombay cat price depends on the breeder.
+This cat wants to be in the same bed, usually under the covers!
+They're often found curled inside piles of laundry or under blankets — and they especially love it if you're in the thick of it with them.

 Read Next: MAINE COON CAT: THE FLUFFY, LARGE & LOVABLE FELINE GUIDE